Nandj/ospatrol-docs/docs/ospatrol101/decoder_tuning.rst

-.. _ossec_101_decoder_tuning:
+.. _ospatrol_101_decoder_tuning:

-OSSEC 101: Decoders
+OSPatrol 101: Decoders
 -------------------

-  This section will explain OSSEC decoders.
+  This section will explain OSPatrol decoders.

 Understanding the decoders: